Introduction

 Because my influences (i.e. I am not a watchmaker), as the artist creating the initial UnconstrainedTime watch designs, they are very different from those of most watch designers, and our brand is very individual.

-We are also a solo-founder startup, so there’s no compromise on our aesthetics.
+We are also a solo-founder start-up, so there’s no compromise on our aesthetic choices.

-We are arguably the first brand based on creativity which is fundamentally conceptual art jewelry (or fine art) . . .
+We are arguably the first brand based on freely chosen creativity which is fundamentally conceptual art jewellery (or fine art) . . .

 Hence our slogan: “Celebrate your Uniqueness”